-Professor Fesmire’s public philosophy work has appeared in places such as Salon, Huffington Post, USA Today, The Conversation, The Chronicle of Higher Education, The Humanist, The Key Reporter, Education Week, Vermont Sunday Magazine/Times Argus, Burlington Free Press, and Vermont Public Radio.
+Professor Fesmire’s public philosophy work has appeared in places such as Salon, Huffington Post, USA Today, The Conversation, The Chronicle of Higher Education, Inside Higher Ed, The Humanist, The Key Reporter, Education Week, Vermont Sunday Magazine/Times Argus, Burlington Free Press, and Vermont Public Radio.
 He is the author of Dewey (Routledge Press, 2015), winner of a 2015 Choice “Outstanding Academic Title” award.
 He is also the author of John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003), winner of a 2005 Choice “Outstanding Academic Title” award.
 He is editor of the Oxford Handbook of Dewey (Oxford University Press, 2018/2019), and he is preparing two book manuscripts: Ecological Imagination, and Beyond Moral Fundamentalism: Pluralistic Imagination in Ethics, Education, and Politics.
 Professor Fesmire was a 2009 Fulbright Scholar at Kyoto University and Kobe University in Japan, a 2015-16 Visiting Scholar at Dartmouth College, and a 2016 Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in Scotland.
 He was on leave during 2017-2018 as Visiting Professor of Philosophy at Middlebury College and continues during 2018-2019 at Middlebury as Visiting Research Scholar in Philosophy.

 The principal social role of philosophy (literally “friendship with wisdom”) is to interpret, critique, and redirect the beliefs, values, and prejudices of one’s time and place.
 For 17 years, it has been my great privilege, delight, and honor to join students in such reflections in the context of Green Mountain College’s lovely community and lively sustainability mission.